espruino/EspruinoDocs/boards/Bangle.js2.md

 Apps
 ----

-Apps are provided by the [same Bangle.js app loader](https://banglejs.com/apps/#b2) as for Bangle.js 1.
+Apps are provided by the [same Bangle.js app loader](https://banglejs.com/apps) as for Bangle.js 1,

-Right now compatible apps are tagged with `b2` and incompatible apps are tagged with `nbo2`.
-You can use the link `https://banglejs.com/apps/#b2` to see apps which are designed to work on Bangle.js 2.
+you just need to select `Bangle.js 2` when prompted (or from the drop-down in the top left)

 Resetting